BKasin/club-websystem/README.md

 * [Lodash, modern build](https://lodash.com/) provides some extra Javascript functionality used in our split-view CommonMark editor.
 * [Autosize](http://www.jacklmoore.com/autosize/) is also used in the split-view CommonMark editor for resizing the TEXTAREA as necessary to contain all the CommonMark code without using scrollbars.
 * [CSS Toggle](https://ghinda.net/css-toggle-switch/bootstrap.html) is used in the event creating/editing form to theme the HTML Input checkmarks and option buttons into nice colorful sliders.

+## Database

+* All user data (member list, page content other than templates, etc.) is stored in a [postgresql](http://www.postgresql.org/) database named 'clubwebsystem'.
+See below for how postgresql is configured.

 # Development